This chapter will get you started with Borg development.

 git clone borg borg-clean

 This makes sure no uncommitted files get into the release archive.
-It also will find if you forgot to commit something that is needed.
-It also makes sure the vagrant machines only get committed files and do a fresh start based on that.
+It will also reveal uncommitted required files.
+Moreover, it makes sure the vagrant machines only get committed files and do a fresh start based on that.